Opinion | A strange new defense of Trump’s coup effort is both wrong and dangerous

 To that end, the committee recently argued that Trump’s coup effort might indeed have been a crime, either obstruction of an official proceeding or conspiracy to defraud the United States.
 The committee demonstrated that Trump knew he’d lost, to show the effort was corrupt and potentially criminal.

 That’s why this new argument — that Trump and Eastman believed the election was stolen — has sprung up.
-Eastman’s lawyer, Charles Burnham, employed it in district court Tuesday to argue that the crime-fraud exception should apply, because they didn’t think they were involved in a crime.
+Eastman’s lawyer, Charles Burnham, employed it in district court Tuesday to argue that the crime-fraud exception should not apply, because they didn’t think they were involved in a crime.

 [Burnham] argued that both Mr. Eastman and Mr. Trump genuinely believed the claims of a stolen election — despite being told repeatedly that such statements were false.“Dr. Eastman and others absolutely believed that what they were doing was well-grounded in law and fact, and was necessary for what they believed was the best interest of the country,” Mr. Burnham said.